-The goal of the Hematology/Oncology Fellowship at BIDMC to foster future leaders in the field who will devote their careers, in different proportions, to clinical care, teaching, and clinical or basic research.
-The hematology-oncology fellowship provides trainees with the opportunity to develop outstanding depth and expertise in the fields of their choice and is designed to meet the professional and educational goals of all of its fellows.
+The goal of the Hematology/Oncology Fellowship at BIDMC to foster future leaders in the field who will devote their careers, in varying proportions, to clinical care, teaching, and clinical or basic research.
+The fellowship provides trainees with the opportunity to develop outstanding depth and expertise in clinical and research areas of their choice and is designed to meet the professional and educational goals of all of its fellows.
 Our fellows benefit from abundant opportunities for mentorship, additional training throughout Harvard, and collaboration with other services through multidisciplinary conferences.

 The number of patients that we see has been growing progressively, and we care for a diverse array of patients with both common and more esoteric clinical disorders.
 There are currently more than 51,000 patient visits per year to our ambulatory hematology/oncology center.
 Read more about the BIDMC Cancer Center, through which the Division of Hematology/Oncology provides most of its clinical services >>

 BIDMC is an exciting hub of research and development for new treatment strategies, in fields such as biologic therapies of cancer, hemostasis and thrombosis, and endothelial cell biology.
 Furthermore, there are also flourishing clinical research activities spanning the breadth of hematology and oncology, emphasizing diagnosis, management, and longitudinal follow-up of patients.
 Of special note are laboratory-based programs on hematopoiesis, signal transduction, and the biochemistry of coagulation factors as well as translational research programs in prostate cancer, melanoma, renal cancer, adoptive immunotherapy, and hypercoaguable states.